vaporydev/eth2.0-spec-tests/README.md

-# Eth 2.0 spec tests
+# Vap 2.0 spec tests

 This repository contains test vectors for the Eth 2.0 spec.
 Other types of testing (network, fuzzing, benchmarking, etc.) are currently a work in progress, and will be hosted in separate repositories.